-Most of the studies on fucoidan are in animals or isolated cells and there is a lack of clinical trials to support the existing research.
+Most of the studies on fucoidan were in animals or isolated cells and there is a lack of clinical trials to support the existing research.
 Further clinical trials are needed to confirm if fucoidan benefits humans.
-Caution should be taken when applying this research to use in humans.

 Dosages For Fucoidan and Fucoidan-Rich Supplements